 How to Use ASAP

-In 2016, I selected Jon Lester, Mike Trout, Max Scherzer, Chris Sale, and Johnny Cueto.
+In 2017, I selected Zack Greinke, Craig Kimbrel, Salvador Perez, Bryce Harper, and Buster Posey.
 Remember, these players are not yet shoo-ins for the Hall of Fame.
-They are only half way there.
+They are only halfway there.
 If any of them retires today, they will likely not make it to Cooperstown.
 They need to continue playing as well as they have been playing for at least another four or five years to be Hall of Fame-worthy.

 ASAP intentionally picks future Hall of Famers when they reach the half-way mark to make sure nobody slips through the cracks.
 While not every player picked with this system will be Hall of Famers, every Hall of Famer was picked out of the crowd by ASAP.
 It is important to me because I collect Hall of Fame autographs.
 If I can identify a future Hall of Famer a decade or more in advance, I will be more likely to acquire the autograph at a reasonable price or effort.